Pasewark/DPO-arithmetic/README.md

 ## What is this repo?

 This is a fork from https://github.com/eric-mitchell/direct-preference-optimization.
-This repo adds support for Lora and also improves the capability to resume training from a checkpoint.
+This repo adds support for LORA and also improves the capability to resume training from a checkpoint.
+A nice thing to note when using LORA with DPO loss is that we can simply make the reference model equal to the sft model with disabled adapters.
+This saves a bit of memory.
 It also adds support for the arithmetic dataset from the GOAT paper and an additional addition dataset I made.

-To run supervised for example, you can do this command:
+To run supervised fine-tuning for example, you can do this command:

     python -u train.py model=llama7b datasets=[noisy_arithmetic_sft] loss=sft exp_name=testing gradient_accumulation_steps=32 batch_size=128 eval_batch_size=64 sample_during_eval=false